The red box in the above image highlights the Landing Page Graphic. Click the image for a larger view.

-The landing page graphic is a unique horizontal background that replaces the normal site banner, on a landing page.
-Though every site needs to have a site banner that carries throughout the site, a landing page graphic is optional and shows only on a designated page (Example 1).
+The landing page graphic is a unique horizontal background that replaces the normal site banner.
+Though every site needs to have a site banner that carries throughout the site, a landing page graphic is optional and shows on a single page.
 What makes a landing page graphic unique?

-- Landing page graphics are taller, extending down below the horizontal navigation.
+- Landing page graphics are taller than the site banner, extending down below the horizontal navigation.

-- Landing page graphics can have a carousel/slider or short bit of content (text) overlapping it.
+- Landing page graphics can have an optional carousel/slider or short bit of content (text) overlapping it.

-- Please note that not all of the landing page graphic may be visible at a given time.
+- Please note that due to the nature of the responsive design that is used on the School of Medicine websites, not all of the landing page graphic may be visible at a given time.
 Again, this is to accommodate the various screen resolutions as well as the size of the browser window.
 Since our site is designed to reflow with the size of the browser window, you may see more of the landing page graphic when the browser window is larger and less when the browser window is smaller.
 Keep focal areas (people's faces, etc) within the first 1530px from the left to ensure visibility after scaling on the smallest supported desktop screens.

 - Keep in mind that the site's name as well as the primary navigation will overlap and hide a portion of the top of the landing page graphic.
 We can't give you any specification as to how much will be hidden because each site will have certain attributes that will affect this: